 28 year-old Oakes, from Northfield, will serve at least 22 years in prison.

 Police are appealing for witnesses after a woman died after being stabbed in a taxi in Northfields in Birmingham.
 The perpetrator, who police believe was known to the victim, fled the scene.
 Officers are searching the area looking for a mixed race Asian male.

 The victim is believed to be a 22 year old local woman.

-A woman has died after being stabbed in the back of a taxi
+Investigations are underway after a woman died after being stabbed in a taxi in Northfield in Birmingham.

 It happened at the junction of Dimsdale Road and Hoggs Lane at around 8.00am this morning.